 However, many people don’t realize that a will can be contested.
-This is a legal process whereby someone (usually a family member) goes to court to claim that the will, or parts of it, are invalid or should be changed.
+Contesting a will is a legal process whereby someone (usually a family member) goes to court to claim that the will, or parts of it, are invalid or should be changed.
 Various people could contest a will, for a variety of reasons.
-Therefore, it’s really important to make sure that your will is as bulletproof as possible when you write and update it.
+Therefore, it’s important to make sure that your will is as bulletproof as possible when you write and update it.

 How a will can be contested

-The good news, when it comes to contesting a will, is that not just anyone can contest it.
-A will contest must be filed with a probate court, and only certain people have the right to contest a will.
-While the criteria can vary depending on your province or territory, typically, the people who can contest a will include:
+The good news is that not just anyone can contest a will.
+Only certain people with an interest in your estate may contest your will.
+While this may vary depending on your province or territory, typically, the people who are considered to have an interest in your estate who can contest your will may include:

-• The deceased’s spouse, children or other close family members.
+- your spouse, children or other close family members

 There are limited grounds for contesting a will, including:

-The will was made under undue influence: this means that the person writing the will was pressured into doing so, typically by people who benefited from the contents of the will.
+- The will was made under undue influence, meaning that the person writing the will was coerced into creating it, typically by people who were looking to benefit from the will, such that the will does not represent the person’s true wishes.

-The will does not make adequate provisions for the spouse and/or dependants: sometimes a family member will contest a will if they’re left out of it or feel they didn’t receive their rightful amount.
-While, in general, there is no legal requirement to treat people fairly, in some cases, a will can be contested if a spouse or dependent child has not been provided for adequately.
-In some jurisdictions, a financially independent adult child may also be able to contest a will.
+Also, even if the will itself is valid, some family members can challenge the will or contest the distribution of your property if they’ve been left out or feel they didn’t receive a fair share of your estate.
+While generally there is no legal requirement to treat people fairly, in some cases, a will can be contested if a spouse or dependent child has not been provided for adequately.
+This often referred to a as a claim for dependant’s relief.
+In some jurisdictions, a financially independent adult child may also be able to contest a will on this basis.

 Let’s look at the steps you can take to help ensure that there are no grounds to contest your will and that all your dying wishes are met.